-The AGEPI Library has a general and a specialized reading room.
+The AGEPI Library has a general reading room and a specialized PC equipped room.

-The Library also provides, by payment, such services as copying the documents from CD-ROM/DVD-ROM on paper or on CD / DVD-ROM (in 2003 – 4212 documents), copying the documents form the Library paper Collection; selling the AGEPI editions.
+Visits to the IP Library and services offered free of charge (except copying the documents from CD-ROM/DVD-ROM on paper or on CD / ROM (in 2005– 2715 pages and 120 documents on diskettes), copying the documents form the Library paper Collection).

 Information about the new acquisitions in the library collection is systematically offered on the AGEPI web site.
-The information provided on the AGEPI web site – www.agepi.md – covers all general topics concerning patents (national and international legislation, preparation of application, office procedures, application forms).
+The information provided on the AGEPI web site – www.agepi.md – covers all general topics concerning the industrial property objects (national and international legislation, office procedures, application forms).

 VII.
 Matters concerning mutual exchange of trademark documentation and information

-In the year 2003, the process for completion and development of the literature and document collection in the industrial property protection field continued on the basis of a bilateral exchange with 44 foreign patent and trademark offices.
-The acquisition of literature in the field via libraries, publications and book exhibitions, by subscription to periodical publications from the country and from abroad also continued on the basis of periodicals published by the AGEPI - in total over 80 sources.
+In the year 2005, the process for completion and development of the literature and document collection in the intellectual property protection field continued on the basis of a bilateral exchange with foreign patent and trademark offices.

-The Official Bulletin (BOPI) was received in 2003 by bilateral exchange from 25 countries in paper form and from 6 countries on CD-ROM (in total 889 Official Bulletins); 1173 CD-ROMs have been acquired in 2003 by bilateral exchange, as well as, 647 books and 2487 periodicals.
+In The Official Bulletin (BOPI) was received in 2005 by bilateral exchange from 23 countries in paper form and from 8 countries on CD-ROM (in total 722 Official Bulletins); 1207 CD (DVD)-ROMs have been acquired in 2005 by bilateral exchange.

 VIII.
 Matters concerning education and training including technical assistance to developing countries

-During the year 2003, the Office participated in 18 national exhibitions and granted logistical and financial assistance for the participation of inventors in 4 international exhibitions (“Inventica”-Iaşi, Romania; “Brussels-Eureka”, Belgium; “PALEXPO” – Geneva, Switzerland; International Fair of Industrial Technologies, Methods of Production, Goods and Services from CIS Member States – Kiev, Ukraine).
+During the year 2005, the Office participated in 25 national and international exhibitions and granted logistical and financial assistance for the participation of Moldovan inventors in 7 international exhibitions.

 IX.
 Other relevant matters